-We remark that the aforementioned reference model iteration could be circumvented via a regularisation technique by encoding a smoothing penalty into the cost function, such as via a second order Tikhonov regularisation method.
+We remark that the aforementioned reference model iteration could, in principle, be circumvented via a regularisation technique by encoding a smoothing penalty into the cost function, such as via a second order Tikhonov regularisation method.
 Clearly this would change the optimal characteristics given in (\ref{eq: optimal beta11}), but the optimal surface would then have this smoothing penalty encoded into it.
 However, this would require at all gridpoints to estimate the first and second derivatives of $\beta_{11}$ via a central difference method, which would substantially increase the computational load beyond that of the reference model iteration method, and additionally potentially require extra state variables to account for the spatial derivatives of $\beta$.

 To better illustrate the features of the OT-calibrated model, we present plots of the surfaces of the model characteristics, both on their own -- see Figures \ref{fig: beta11} and \ref{fig: xi} -- and superimposed with the characteristics of the generating and reference models for comparison, see Figures \ref{fig: beta11 together} and \ref{fig: xi together}.
 Broadly speaking, as discussed above, the OT-calibrated model is close to the generating one in the region specified by the data and close to the reference one otherwise.
-In addition, the surfaces we obtain for the correlation $\xi$ are highly dependent on the reference model, as one may expect from the the convexity adjustment in (\ref{eq: convexity adjustment}).
+In addition, the surfaces we obtain for the correlation $\xi$ are highly dependent on the reference model, as one may expect from the convexity adjustment in (\ref{eq: convexity adjustment}).
 The choice of reference value will therefore mean that $\xi$ is always close to the reference model in this case with some fluctuations obtained through the change in the value $\beta_{11}$.
-In consequence, the modeller's (or trader's) insight in specifying correct correlation (not least its sign) are relatively more important as the market data alone will not necessarily help to correct a widely wrong reference guess.
+Consequently, the modeller's (or trader's) insight in specifying a correct correlation (not least its sign) is, relatively speaking, more important as the vanilla option prices' market data alone will not necessarily help to correct a widely wrong reference guess.